-Traditional application development demands a consideration of the underlying IT infrastructure.
-For cloud computing, an IT team must create, monitor and pay for cloud computing instances -- regardless of how much work that instance actually does for the business.
+Traditional application development demands consideration of the underlying IT infrastructure.
+For cloud computing, an IT team must create, monitor and pay for cloud computing instances, regardless of how much work that instance does for the business.

-Serverless computing functions are typically not complete, full-featured applications.
+Serverless computing functions typically aren't complete, full-featured applications.
 Instead, functions handle specific, short-lived tasks.
-Most functions involve some form of data processing, such as image or order processing, as well as file maintenance or data collection from internet of things (IoT) devices.
+Most functions involve some form of data processing, such as image or order processing, or file maintenance and data collection from internet of things (IoT) devices.

-Some examples of how an IT team uses Azure Functions include:
+The following are examples of how an IT team uses Azure Functions:

-- The Azure Event Hub can deliver different events that trigger functions related to conditions in the cloud environment or a user account.
+- The Azure Event Hub delivers different event-driven functions related to conditions in the cloud environment or a user account.

-- A generic web hook can process HTTP requests, which allows triggers to come from websites or GitHub repositories.
+- A generic web hook can process HTTP requests, which enables triggers to come from websites and GitHub repositories.

-- Message traffic can trigger functions.
-For example, messages that arrive in an Azure Storage queue can trigger functions.
+- Message traffic that arrives in an Azure Storage queue can trigger functions.

-- Timers can also trigger Functions, which allows users to execute regular tasks, such as file cleanups, on a regular schedule.
+- Timers can also trigger Functions, which lets users schedule tasks, such as file cleanups, to execute on a regular basis.

 Azure Functions integrates with Azure software as a service (SaaS) offerings, including Azure Cosmos DB, Azure Mobile Apps and Azure Service Bus.